cwi-dis/igor/igor/plugins/readme.md

 Speaks messages to the user.
 See [say/readme.md](say/readme.md) for details.

-Speaks any messages stored in ```environment/messages``` on an OSX computer using the ```say``` command line tool.
-OSX machine to use can be ssh-accessible.
-Also see _lcd_.

 ## smartmeter_iotsa

 Reads current energy use in the household using a iotsa SmartMeter reader.
-See [smartmeter_iotsa/readme.md](smartmeter_iots/readme.md) for details.
+See [smartmeter_iotsa/readme.md](smartmeter_iotsa/readme.md) for details.

 (requires dutch P1 energy meter and specialised hardware, link to-be-provided) and stores the raw data in ```sensors/smartMeter```.
 Electricity use is obtained from this and stored in ```environment/energy/electricity```.

 ## smartmeter_rfduino

-Older Bluetooth-based version of _smartmeter_iotsa_, reads current energy use in the household using a RFDuino-based SmartMeter reader (requires dutch P1 energy meter and specialised hardware, link to-be-provided) and stores the raw data in ```sensors/smartMeter```.
-Electricity use is obtained from this and stored in ```environment/energy/electricity```.
+Older Bluetooth-based version of _smartmeter___iotsa_, reads current energy use in the household using a RFDuino-based SmartMeter reader.

 ## testPlugin

 A Python-based plugin that simply shows all the arguments it has been passed.
+This can be used as the starting point for a python-based plugin.

 ## watchdog